recite/autosum/Readme.md

 #### Get the Data

 To search for openly accessible pdfs citing the original research article on Google Scholar, use [Scholar.py](scripts/scholar.py).
-The script

 1. Input: URL to Google Scholar Page of an article.
 2. What the script does: